SAFE COOKING WITH OIL

 Small bread crumbs adhere better than large crumbs.

-Fry vegetable foods, like potato chips, while they are still frozen to limit the
+Fry vegetable foods, like potato chips, while they are still frozen to limit the fat absorption.

 Avoid crowding the deep-fryer with food as it will lower the oil's temperature.